API Key Challenge

 Use the

-command to view each pod's configuration.
+kubectl describe podcommand to view each pod's configuration.
 Review the Volumes and Environment configurations to identify any secrets being used.
-Observe that one pod is referencing a Kubernetes secret in an environment variable called AVIATA_API_KEY.kubectl describe pod -n hth ENTER_POD_NAME
+Observe that one pod is referencing a Kubernetes secret in an environment variable called AVIATA_API_KEY.kubectl describe pod -n hth ENTER_POD_NAMEExpected Output

 Note the name of the secret referenced in the pod's environment variable.
 You will need the name to exfiltrate the flag.